Homoharringtonine exerts anti-silicosis potential by inhibiting the CCR1 and PI3K/AKT signaling pathways in lung fibroblasts

 Abstract

 Silicosis is an occupational lung disease caused by prolonged exposure to silica dust in the workplace.
 It has a complex pathogenesis and currently lacks effective treatments.
-Homoharringtonine(HHT), a natural compound approved for the treatment of acute myeloid leukemia, but its effects on silicosis are unclear.
+Homoharringtonine (HHT) is a natural compound approved for the treatment of acute myeloid leukemia, but its effects on silicosis remain unclear.
 In the present study, we constructed a mouse model of silica (SiO2)-induced pulmonary fibrosis and evaluated the preventive and therapeutic capacity of HHT.
-The results showed that HHT attenuated the progression of SiO2-induced pulmonary fibrosis in mice.
-We then used MRC-5, a human lung fibroblast cell line to explore the mechanisms underlying HHT's inhibitory effects in vitro and found that HHT significantly inhibited the activation and migratory capacity of MRC-5 cells.
-Mechanistically, the effects were mediated by enhanced ubiquitination and degradation of the CCR1 protein.
+The results showed that HHT significantly attenuated the progression of SiO2-induced pulmonary fibrosis in mice.
+We then used MRC-5, a human lung fibroblast cell line, to explore the mechanisms underlying HHT's inhibitory effects in vitro and found that HHT significantly inhibited the activation and migratory capacity of MRC-5 cells.
+Mechanistically, these effects were mediated by enhanced ubiquitination and degradation of the CCR1 protein.
 Furthermore, HHT exhibited favorable biocompatibility in vivo, and its preventive and therapeutic effects were validated in SiO2-treated mice.
-This study demonstrates that HHT holds significant potential as a therapeutic agent for silicosis by targeting CCR1 and the PI3K/AKT/mTOR signaling pathway, highlighting it as a promising candidate for clinical development in silicosis treatment.
+Collectively, the current study demonstrates that HHT holds significant potential as a therapeutic agent for silicosis by targeting CCR1 and the PI3K/AKT/mTOR signaling pathway, highlighting it as a promising candidate for clinical development for silicosis treatment.

 -